 Fellows may submit a proposal that examines any aspect of the entire spectrum of kidney biology and disease.
-KidneyCure especially encourages applications from women and members of underrepresented minorities in medicine (as defined by AAMC).
+KidneyCure especially encourages applications from women and those underrepresented in medicine (as defined by AAMC).
 A maximum of two applications per sponsor/mentor/principal investigator will be accepted during any given application cycle.

 To apply for a Research Fellowship, a candidate:

 - Must hold an MD, DO, PhD, or the equivalent degree.

 - May not have completed more than five years of research training after the completion of the MD or DO degree or equivalent, or three years of postdoctoral research training after the PhD degree (at the time of the activation of the award.
 A 12-month extension will be considered per childbirth during the respective five-year or three-year training periods.
 Women, men, and those who adopt are eligible for the extension.
 The candidate must still be a fellow at the time of award activation.
-To be considered for an extension as described below:
+To be considered for an extension, please email email@example.com.